Why you need brand guidelines (plus how to create them in three easy steps)

 Beyond your primary logo, you can also create several variations of your logo design.
 For example, Spotify’s full logo includes its icon and company name in green, but the company also includes some text-free designs in its brand guidelines with acceptable color variations.

-Defining use cases for each logo variation can also help you stay consistent.
+Defining use cases for each logo variation also helps you stay consistent.

 Visual elements

-Finally, you’ll add brand guidelines for what your visual elements actually look like.
+Finally, you’ll want to add brand guidelines for what your visual elements look like.
 Does your content primarily include photographs?
 Illustrations?
 Animations?
 Videos?
-Think about your personal skills, your budget, and the talent you have available on your team or in your network before you decide.
+Think about your personal skills, your budget, and the talent you have on your team or in your network before you decide.

 Your visual elements should also follow a similar aesthetic, which may require rules for lighting, approved subjects, and more.